DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-9/spring-training-session-9.md

 ### ECF 'Learn how to’ statements covered:

 Develop an understanding of different pupil needs by:
-- 5.c: Working closely with the Special Educational Needs Co-ordinator (SENCO) and special education professionals and the Designated Safeguarding Lead
+- 5.c: Working closely with the SENCO and special education professionals and the Designated Safeguarding Lead
 - 5.d: Using the SEND Code of Practice, which provides additional guidance on supporting pupils with SEND effectively.

 Provide an opportunity for all pupils to experience success by: